-All learners have a six-week assessment and observation period.
+All learners have a six-week assessment and observation period when they join us.
 This identifies their strengths and areas for development to get the best from their EHCP.
 Each learner has a personalised learning plan to support progress.
 Learners work within one of three pathways below, depending on their own learning style.